Hakata Station

 Fukuoka Subway Kuko Line for Fukuoka Airport, Tenjin

 Fukuoka City has a small but handy subway system.
-For travelers, the most useful of the three lines is the Kuko Line, which goes to Fukuoka Airport and the Tenjin downtown area.
+For travelers, the most useful of the three lines is the Airport Line, also known as the Kuko Line, which goes to Fukuoka Airport, Hakata Station and the Tenjin downtown area.

-A subway train bound for Meinohama stops at Fukuoka Airport station on the Fukuoka Kuko subway line
+A subway train bound for Meinohama stops at Fukuoka Airport Station on the Fukuoka City Subway Airport Line

-A subway train bound for Meinohama stops at Fukuoka Airport station on the Fukuoka Kuko subway line
+A subway train bound for Meinohama stops at Fukuoka Airport Station on the Fukuoka City Subway Airport Line

-Hakata Station, the main rail hub for the city, is on the Kuko Line and only two stops from the airport.
-The line also runs westward to Meinohama.
+Hakata Station, the main rail hub for the city, is on the Airport Line and only two stops from Fukuoka Airport.
+The line also runs westward through Nakasu-Kawabata, Tenjin and Meinohama.
+At the airport, Fukuoka-kuko Station is directly connected to the Domestic Terminal.
+If you are using the International Terminal, take the free shuttle bus between the terminal buildings.

-Inside a car on the Fukuoka subway’s Kuko Line
+Inside a car on the Fukuoka City Subway Airport Line

-Inside a car on the Fukuoka subway’s Kuko Line
+Inside a car on the Fukuoka City Subway Airport Line

-The other two lines in the Fukuoka subway system are the Hakozaki Line, which goes from Nakasu-Kawabata to Kaizuka, and the Nanakuma Line, which goes from Tenjin-minami to Hashimoto.
+The other two lines in the Fukuoka subway system are the Hakozaki Line, which goes from Nakasu-Kawabata to Kaizuka, and the Nanakuma Line, which goes from Hashimoto to Hakata.

 A ticket vending machine for the Fukuoka subway